borneo-iot/borneoiot.com/content/en/_index.md

 ## Be Free

-The Borneo-IoT is an open hardware initiative, running with open-source firmware and provides an open-source mobile client app.
-All source code and design files are available on GitHub.
+All products we offer to DIY enthusiasts are fully open-source, with all code and designs available on GitHub.

 {{< button "GitHub Repo" "https://github.com/borneo-iot/borneo" >}}